radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/MAIN-NOTE.md

 - girl baggy clothes pure good high IQ - boy nerdy clothes devil average IQ
 - ever wonder why changing the past is always not the answer, because God's future is absolute
 - In reality, we're just kids that grew up turning blind
+- Having different names each day in a week

 #### Priorities
 - Electric fan